-For Martin, it’s Omaha once more; Vandy, Tx Tech also in CWS
+FSU’s Martin back to CWS; Michigan in 1st time since 1984

 “So excited I can’t stand it,” he told his wife, Carol, on the field after the game in Baton Rouge, Louisiana.

+Michigan, like Florida State one of the last teams picked for the 64-team national tournament, knocked off No. 1 overall seed UCLA 4-2 in a Game 3 in Los Angeles to secure its first CWS appearance since the Barry Larkin-led Wolverines in 1984.
+It was the second straight time UCLA failed to make it to Omaha as the top seed.
+The 2015 Bruins were eliminated in regionals.

-Vanderbilt and Texas Tech won Game 3s in their super regionals to advance.
+Vanderbilt, Texas Tech and Mississippi State also won super regionals to advance.
 Louisville earned a CWS spot Saturday.

 Florida State (41-21) has reached the NCAA Tournament in each of Martin’s 40 seasons, but barely got in this year.
 An up-and-down regular season and a so-so resume left the Seminoles vulnerable on selection day, and they were awarded one of the last four at-large bids.

-But they beat No. 4 national seed Georgia twice while going 3-0 in their regional and then they went into Alex Box Stadium in Baton Rouge, one of the toughest road environments in the nation, and won two close games over the Tigers.
+They beat No. 4 national seed Georgia twice while going 3-0 in their regional and then they went into Alex Box Stadium, one of the toughest road environments in the nation, and won two close games over the Tigers.

 Drew Mendoza delivered the key hit with two outs in the 12th, sending Devin Fontenot’s 2-2 pitch into right field to score Mike Salvatore from second for the walk-off win.